Privacy Policy

 After the retention period expires, data is either permanently deleted or anonymized so it can no longer identify individuals.

-If your school or district ends their subscription with Inlay and requests deletion of data, we will delete all Student Data within 30 days unless retention is required by law.
+If your school or organization ends their subscription with Inlay and requests deletion of data, we will delete associated account and lesson data within 30 days unless retention is required by law.

 Please note: We may not be able to immediately or completely delete all data in response to a deletion request, such as information retained in technical support records, customer service records, backups, and other similar business records.
 We will not be required to delete any information which has been de-identified or disassociated with personal identifiers such that the remaining information cannot reasonably be used to identify a particular individual.